vrishbhanusingh/multi-agent-training/PRD.md

 ## Technical Architecture
 - **System Components**:
-  - `agents/orchestrator_agent/`: The central orchestrator that plans workflows as DAGs
+  - `agents/orchestrator_agent/`: The central orchestrator that plans workflows as DAGs and learns from outcomes.
-  - `agents/executor_agents/`: Specialized agents that execute specific task types
+  - `agents/executor_agents/`: Specialized agents that execute specific task types and report detailed results.
+  - `agents/evaluator_agent/`: A new agent that assesses task outcomes, calculates rewards, and generates structured feedback.
   - `docker-compose.yml`: Orchestrates all containers
   - `project_logs/`: Documentation and experiment logs
 - **Data Models**:
-  - DAGs stored in Postgres with nodes (tasks) and edges (dependencies)
+  - DAGs stored in Postgres with nodes (tasks) and edges (dependencies).
+A parent `workflows` table tracks the overall state and total reward for an entire user request.
-  - Task status and results stored in Postgres for persistence
+  - Task status and results stored in Postgres for persistence.
+The `tasks` table is enriched with columns for `reward`, structured `feedback_notes` (JSONB), and `retries` to support the learning loop.
-  - Tasks distributed via RabbitMQ queues based on task type and executor capabilities
+  - Tasks distributed via RabbitMQ queues based on task type and executor capabilities.
 - **APIs and Integrations**:
   - Orchestrator REST API for workflow submission, DAG status, and results
   - Task polling interface for executors to retrieve available tasks